 DSP Service

-directory of the service - myservice-dapp-service-node.js file for running the DSPs node logic
+/models/dapp-servicedirectory of the servicemyservice-dapp-service-node.js file for running the DSPs node logic

 mkdir templates-dsp-service; cd templates-dsp-service